Learn more about what we do

 The proceeds from our educational programs go directly to feeding, caring for and housing our educational animals as well as our wildlife patients being rehabilitated.
 Each of our educational animals were all deemed non releasable for various reasons.
 When a wild animal is non releasable the law states that they legally have to be humanely euthanized or we can apply for educational permits for these animals.
 Our permanent residents are provided with all the medical care and natural foods they need in order to be healthy and happy for the rest of their lives.

-Each of our presentations may include 3 to 5 educational animals which could include a groundhog, striped skunk, opossum and a painted turtle, unless it is located at a venue where animals are not permitted.
+Each of our presentations may include 3 to 5 educational animals. (depending on what educational animals we have at the time) These animals could include a groundhog, striped skunk, opossum, painted turtle or a tortoise, unless it is located at a venue where animals are not permitted.
 Our educational presentations are 1 hour in length and include a question answer period.

 There are several presentations to choose from all of which are designed to give the audience a better understanding and appreciation for our native wildlife and conservation of their habitats.